Sudden abortion focus shakes midterm election landscape

 “I think this is an important issue to many people, but so is inflation, so is crime, so is the border,” Scott said.

 Peoples reported from New York.
-AP writers Thomas Beaumont in Des Moines, Iowa; Brian Slodysko and Mary Clare Jalonick in Washington and Mike Catalini in Lambertville, New Jersey, contributed.
+Associated Press writers Thomas Beaumont in Des Moines, Iowa; Brian Slodysko and Mary Clare Jalonick in Washington; and Mike Catalini in Lambertville, New Jersey, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.